roshanis/10kings/chapter1_marthanda_varma_revised.md

 At Udayagiri fort, I watched Nair soldiers drill with muskets, moving in tight formation like European infantry.
 But when their young officer barked commands in Malayalam rather than Dutch, I understood: this was not imitation but mastery.

 Twenty thousand Nair warriors, the Thiruvithamkoor Nair Pattalam, formed the backbone of his army, each man drilled in European tactics until they could match any colonial force.
 After Colachel, De Lannoy oversaw construction of stone forts at strategic points, each equipped with cannons cast in local foundries from captured Dutch metal.
-Portuguese deserters and French engineers had taught Travancore's soldiers how to kill Europeans.
+Portuguese deserters and other European soldiers of fortune had taught Travancore's troops how to kill Europeans.
 Now they were perfecting those lessons.

 The king had established training centers and court programs where young men studied mathematics, cartography, and the practical science of war.
 Not to become European, but to match and exceed European capabilities.